 “It’s just so politically unpopular it would be silly,” Arcview CEO Troy Drayton says of a potential Sessions-led federal crackdown.
 A recent Quinnipiac poll found 71% of voters agreed “the government should not enforce federal laws against marijuana in states that have legalized medical or recreational use.”

+It makes no sense to criminalize cannabis when the industry is becoming extremely profitable and has led to the creation of numerous jobs and careers.
+The number of cannabis careers California is particularly striking.
 Americans spent $6.7 billion on legal pot in 2016, according to the Arcview report, a 34% gain over 2015.
 Dayton expects slowed growth this year, as states that voted in favor of legalization during the last election likely won’t begin sales until 2018.
+However, in Canada, it has recently become fully legal!
+Therefore sites like get kush are booming as a large portion of the population rushes to get their hands on it!

 The report also confirms that illegal cannabis sales have declined in states with legal programs, Bloomberg reports.